boudewijn-zicht/yaz_zichtgithub_plugin/README.rst

     .. code-block:: bash

+        # Install or upgrade from the main repository
         pip3 install --upgrade yaz_zichtgithub_plugin

+        # Configure ~/.yaz/yaz_extension/__init__.py to include Github.token,
+        # and settings for DependencyMatrix and RepositoryList (these contain
+        # personal information and will not be included here)

-        # Call the installed script
+        # Call one of the  installed scripts
-        yaz-zichtgithub
+        yaz-zicht-dependency-matrix

+        # Or
+        yaz-zicht-repository-list

+        # Or
+        yaz-zicht-github-finder

 Developing